Planned Parenthood: Missouri’s last abortion clinic may shut

 Under the Missouri law that comes into force Aug.
 28, doctors who violate the eight-week cutoff could face five to 15 years in prison.
 Women who terminate their pregnancies cannot be prosecuted.

-Wen said a lawsuit is planned to try and keep the St. Louis clinic open.
+Wen said a lawsuit has been filed to try and keep the St. Louis clinic open.
 If it closes, the nearest clinics performing abortions are in a Kansas suburb of Kansas City and in Granite City, Illinois, across the Mississippi River from St. Louis.

+Wen said Missouri has “illegally weaponized the licensing process.”
+Colleen McNicholas, an OB-GYN at the Planned Parenthood office in St. Louis, called it the “natural consequence of several decades of restriction after restriction.”